salehahmed325/ai-devops-platform/project_context.md

 When you start our new session, paste the entire content of this file as your first message.
 Then, we can proceed with the following next steps.

-## 4. Session Summary (2025-09-02)
+## 4. Session Summary (2025-09-04)

-Today, we successfully debugged and fixed the end-to-end data pipeline.
-Here is a summary of the steps taken:
+Today, we focused on debugging the data pipeline and refining the anomaly detection capabilities:

-1.  **Initial Problem**: The `edge-agent` was not correctly collecting metrics from Prometheus due to a bug in `prometheus_helper.py`.
-2.  **Fix 1**: We corrected the `prometheus_helper.py` file to correctly handle the `httpx` client.
-3.  **New Problem**: The `edge-agent` was timing out when connecting to Prometheus.
-We discovered this was due to a networking issue between the Docker container and the host machine.
-4.  **Fix 2**: We configured the `edge-agent` to use `host.docker.internal` to connect to the host machine, and added the `--add-host` flag to the `docker run` command.
-5.  **New Problem**: The `edge-agent` was timing out when sending the large payload of metrics to the `central-brain`.
-6.  **Fix 3**: We implemented batching in the `edge-agent` to send the metrics in smaller chunks.
-7.  **New Problem**: The `central-brain` was still timing out because the batches were too large for DynamoDB's item size limit.
-8.  **Fix 4**: We reduced the batch size to a smaller number (200), which resolved the final issue.
+1.  **Problem**: The `central-brain` was failing to store data in DynamoDB due to the payload size exceeding the 400KB limit for a single item.
+2.  **Solution**: Modified the `central-brain/src/main.py` to process the incoming metrics in batches, storing each metric as a separate item in DynamoDB.
+3.  **Problem**: The `central-brain`'s ECS task execution role lacked the necessary IAM permission (`dynamodb:BatchWriteItem`) to perform the batch write operation.
+4.  **Solution**: Updated the IAM policy in `infrastructure/terraform/modules/iam/main.tf` to include the `dynamodb:BatchWriteItem` permission.
+5.  **Problem**: The `BatchWriteItem` operation was failing due to duplicate primary keys in the batch, as all metrics had the same `cluster_id` and `timestamp`.
+6.  **Solution**: Changed the primary key of the DynamoDB table to use a unique `metric_identifier` (a combination of timestamp, metric name, and a hash of the labels).
+This required recreating the DynamoDB table.
+7.  **Problem**: The `metric_identifier` was too long, exceeding the 1024-byte limit for a range key.
+8.  **Solution**: Used a SHA256 hash of the metric labels to create a fixed-size identifier.
+9.  **Feature**: Implemented a new anomaly detection function in `central-brain` to monitor CPU usage (`node_cpu_seconds_total` with `mode='user'`).
+10. **Feature**: Updated the `edge-agent` to collect the last 5 minutes of data for each metric, providing the necessary data for rate calculations.
+11. **Feature**: Added manual triggers (`workflow_dispatch`) to the `central-brain` and `edge-agent` CI/CD workflows to allow for manual deployments.

 **Current State:**
-*   **End-to-End Data Flow:** The `edge-agent` is now reliably collecting all metrics from Prometheus and sending them in batches to the `central-brain`.
-The `central-brain` is successfully ingesting this data and storing it in DynamoDB.
-*   **Alerting:** The basic alerting for the `up` metric is still functional.
+*   **Robust Data Pipeline:** The data pipeline is now stable and can handle large payloads from the `edge-agent`.
+*   **Enhanced Anomaly Detection:** The `central-brain` can now detect anomalies in both service availability (`up` metric) and CPU usage.
+*   **Flexible Workflows:** The CI/CD workflows for the `central-brain` and `edge-agent` can be triggered manually.

 ## 5. Next Steps

-The next major task is to leverage the rich dataset we are now collecting.
+The next major task is to continue refining the anomaly detection and improving the overall system.

-1.  **Refine Anomaly Detection in `central-brain`**:
+1.  **Refine CPU Anomaly Detection**:
-    *   **Explore the Data**: Analyze the metrics being stored in the `ai-devops-platform-data` DynamoDB table to identify which metrics are the best candidates for anomaly detection.
-    *   **Choose Models**: Select appropriate statistical methods or machine learning models for the chosen metrics.
-    *   **Implement**: Update the `detect_anomalies` function in `central-brain/src/main.py` to incorporate the new models.
+    *   **Analyze the Data**: Analyze the CPU usage data to determine if the current 3-sigma model is effective or if it needs to be adjusted.
+    *   **Consider Other Metrics**: Explore other metrics that would be good candidates for anomaly detection, such as memory usage, disk I/O, and network traffic.
 2.  **Review and Refine Alerting**:
-    *   Consider adding more sophisticated alert templating to provide more context in the alerts.
+    *   **Improve Alert Messages**: Make the alert messages more informative by including more context about the anomaly.
-    *   Explore integrating other alerting channels (e.g., email via SNS, PagerDuty, Slack).
+    *   **Integrate Other Channels**: Explore integrating other alerting channels like email or PagerDuty.
 3.  **Develop a User Interface/Dashboard**:
-    *   Create a frontend application to visualize ingested data, anomalies, and alert configurations.
+    *   Create a frontend application to visualize the ingested data, anomalies, and alert configurations.